Kriya Yoga – Paramahansa Yogananda’s message was as ancient, as brilliant, and ever-new as the sun:

 My lifelong inherited commitment to suffering caused me to strongly question the great yogi’s teaching on happiness.
 Why should I be happy when so many suffer?
 Was I to shut my eyes to the reality around me?
 Ignore what I was feeling?
 Even as I write this, I can inwardly hear Yogananda’s voice declaring: Life is joy.
 Live in joy!
 That is your nature.

-I was making the great mistake.
+I was making a great mistake.
 I worried about denying my feelings when all the while I had been denying my true Self.
 I was denying the joy of my soul.

 Once we decide to live from our innate wholeness, we can be happy for no reason.
 This empowers us to love unconditionally.
 Which is, of course, the goal.